jkenney0501/dbt_superstore_dim_model/README.md

 -	Data Visualization with Tableau (exposures may be add here-TBD)
 -	And nothing fancy happening with the SQL!
 Its all very basic.

-*Additonal Steps would also include capacity planning but given the inputs are psuedo, its hard to "psuedoize" the capacity plan but realistically, we would just use a mutiple on our average file size by cadence.*
+*Additonal Steps would also include capacity planning but given the inputs are psuedo, its hard to "psuedoize" the capacity plan but realistically, we would just use a mutiple on our average file size by cadence to guage our compute usage.*

-*******Dicuss layers and then eas into below model as finished product.******
+The goal here is ot take some data, model it using a layered architecture while applying some software engineering best practices.
+We are going to set up a CI/CD job from start to finsih wiht our finsih product being a consumeable star schema.

 The outcome we expect is a data model found in the below entity relatonship diagram: